Semantic Information in a model of Resource Gathering Agents: The Semantic Threshold

 \section{The Semantic Threshold}

-Consider an agent for which a resource has just entered sensor range, and a targeting event has occurred.
+Consider an agent for which a resource has just entered sensor range and a targeting event has occurred.
 We scramble the information relayed by the event so that the agent reorients itself with a target that is misaligned with the resource.
-The agent begins its journey towards the target, as shown in Fig~\ref{fig: target geometry 1}.
+The agent begins its journey towards the target, as shown in Fig.~\ref{fig: target geometry 1}.
 For an agent moving towards a target any resource that falls within the grey region will be collected.
 The maximal misalignment angle between target and resource is $\pi\eta$.
 From the diagram once can infer a critical level of scrambling, $\eta_c$, satisfying

 below which the agent will always collect the resource.
-Above it, the agent will sometimes miss the resource - an event that could potentially result in starvation.
-Combining Eq.\ref{eq: critical angle} with Eq.\ref{eq: mutual information} gives the semantic threshold, Eq. \ref{eq: semantic threshold}.
+Above it, the agent will sometimes miss the resource --- an event that could potentially result in starvation.
+Combining Eq.~\eqref{eq: critical angle} with Eq.~\eqref{eq: mutual information} gives the semantic threshold, Eq.~\eqref{eq: semantic threshold}.